OPEN TO THE PUBLIC: our Electrical Apprenticeship Open House May 5&6

 See column to the right for more details>>>

-For over 100 years Electrician's Local 34 has been here for our members, contractors and, most importantly, our customers:
+For 117 years Electrician's Local 34 has been here for our members, contractors and, most importantly, our customers:

 Electricians' Local 34 has a positive and progressive Labor-Management relationship with the Peoria Chapter of the National Electrical Contractors Association (NECA).
 Together, we work together to see that highest standards of craftmanship and safety are maintained, and that our customers receive the best value in the electrical industry.